Club House

 In 2004 Kayamba Africa (see right below) visited us and performed in Clubhouse, and the year before Miss Kenya visited the children in Doonholm together with a delegation from Nairobi Chapel.

+All for free, of course!
 Thank you for giving us great joy!

 Informal Adult Education!